Welcome to Dzogchen Meditation Center

 We apply the pith instructions taught by Trungpa Rinpoche, Osel Tendzin, Khenpo Gangshar Wangpo and Jamgon Kongtrul of Shechen in our training.
 We consider Trungpa Rinpoche's transmission of this lineage to be a unique and complete transmission of the Surmang Kagyu and Shambhala lineages to the west and we maintain those transmissions here for those who would like to engage them fully.

 Trungpa Rinpoche's lineage is known as the "Practice Lineage."
 This refers to the fact that we resolve the view not through intellectual study but through the actual practice of meditation.
-If you look at our retreat calendar you will notice that we offer a lot of practice retreats including two month-long dathuns per year.
+We offer a lot of practice retreats including two month-long dathuns per year.
+There is no other center in the United States currently offering the one month dathun retreat.

 "There are many meditators but few who know how to meditate."
 Padmasambhava